 The average housing cost in San Juan is $938 on rent for accommodation and over $1900 for a house in a better location.
 We know that it can often get overwhelming to pay so much money if you have just relocated to San Juan.

-Therefore, we suggest you reach out to Relo AI because we have the skill, expertise, and experience to help you find the right home in San Juan.
+Therefore, if you’re considering relocating to San Juan.
+We suggest you reach out to Relo AI because we have the skills and expertise.
+Experience to help you find the right home in San Juan.
 We will suggest if you should buy or rent a house or look for some other alternative until you settle in the city.
 It also matters if you decide to come alone or with family because housing costs vary.
 Our experts also suggest a few accommodation options that you can consider before choosing a house.

 Summers in San Juan usually last for 3.9 months and start in November and end in March.
 According to experts, San Juan experiences around 247 days of sunshine.
 Temperatures can go up to 93°F, and January is the hottest month of the year.
 The summers are very welcoming in San Juan as many tourist activities occur during this time.
 They kick start in early February and go on to mid-April.
 Then again, start from mid-October all the way late into December.